smilies-polito/GAGAM/v1.0/README.md

 # GAGAM v1.0

 GAGAM is Genomic Annotated Gene Activity Matrix, a model-driven approach to interpret scATAC-seq accessibility data, to obtain information about gene activity.
 It is a fundamental step to correlate scATAC-seq with ScRNA-seq.
 In other words, to link accessibility and expression of genes.

-v1.0
-Here there are all the scripts employed by GAGAM v1.0.
-They are divided in:
+GAGAM v1.0 was used in the experimental setup published in:
+Martini, L., Bardini, R., Savino, A., Di Carlo, S. (2022).
+GAGAM: A Genomic Annotation-Based Enrichment of scATAC-seq Data for Gene Activity Matrix.
+In: Rojas, I., Valenzuela, O., Rojas, F., Herrera, L.J., Ortuño, F. (eds) Bioinformatics and Biomedical Engineering.
+IWBBIO 2022.
+Lecture Notes in Computer Science(), vol 13347.
+Springer, Cham. https://doi.org/10.1007/978-3-031-07802-6_2

+This README file lists all available scripts and the full workflow to follow to reproduce the experiment reported in the paper.

+Shey are divided into:

 1. R scripts
 1. Python scripts

 ## R scripts
-There are all the R scripts useful to compute GAGAM v1.0, and specifically, to obtain the results shown in conference paper "GAGAM: A Genomic Annotation-Based Enrichment of scATAC-seq Data for Gene Activity Matrix" from IWBBIO 2022.

 1. **10x_v1_PBMChuman_processing.R**: contains the sripts to calculate GAGAM, Cicero and GeneScoring, for all the human PBMC datasets.